21 April 2017 – Corrective Services NSW Responds to Community Justice Coalition Media Release:

 JA responds to Mr Simon Crean’s 2011 National Cultural Policy Proposal.
 The Proposal recommended, “…encourage the use of emerging technologies and new ideas that support the development of new artworks and the creative industries, and that enable more people to access and participate in arts and culture.”
 In reply, JA asked Mr Crean to adopt their “Computers in Cells” initiative, forwarding the February proposal of the strategy to Mr Crean himself.

-25 Feburary 2011 – Computers In Cells Recieves Strong Support From The Greens Party:
+25 February 2011 – Computers In Cells Receives Strong Support From The Greens Party:

 David Shoebridge of The Greens pledges support for the computers in cells project.

 February 2011 – Follow-up to Paper Published:

 JA follows up the discussion paper with a proposal paper for future distribution.
 It outlines the reduction in recidivism and benefits in inmate education and employability stemming from computers in cells.

 25 November 2010 – ‘Computers in Cells’ Paper Published:

 JA publishes ‘Computers into Cells’ Discussion Paper.
 The paper proposed the provision of computers in cells, noting the educational, legal, and social benefits, while showcasing successful examples in the ACT and Victoria.
 It also addressed Corrective Service’s concerns regarding illegitimate use and security issues, noting that these issues are easily solved by software packages such as PrisonPC, available at the time.

 30 June 2006 – Committee for Project Established: